Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/11/restore-private-nuget-feed-packages-during-visual-studio-team-services-build.md

 ## The new way

-Add the Nuget Installer build task, which can be found under “Add build step” -&gt; “Package”.
+Add the Nuget Installer build task, which can be found under “Add build step” -> “Package”.
 You will need to supply a NuGet.config file with the address of your custom feed:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>